xamat/blog/_posts/2023-01-29-RecommenderSystemsArchitectures.md

 Finally, and very importantly, what’s with those “retrieval” components?
 Why weren’t they even present in our original blueprint?
 I am glad you asked.
 It turns out that at Netflix the catalog of items was so small that we did not have to select a subset for ranking.
 We could literally rank the whole catalog for every member.
 However, in most other situations, as I quickly learned at Quora, you cannot rank all items for all users all the time.
 Therefore, this two phase approach where you first select candidates using some retrieval approach, and then you rank them, is pretty much general purpose.

-# Nvidia’s 4 stage architecture
+# Nvidia’s 4 stage blueprint

 A few months later, Even and Karl from NVidia’s Merlin team published [a new architectural blueprint](https://medium.com/nvidia-merlin/recommender-systems-not-just-recommender-models-485c161c755e) that they acknowledge extended Eugene’s.